-Language Arts 6 Grade 6 | full year
+Language Arts 6

 As students read and respond to classic and contemporary literature, they continue to develop reading, writing, listening and speaking skills.
 Students expand their understanding of and appreciation for literature's diverse origins, purposes and forms through textbooks and supplemental reading.
 Students also use reading and writing as learning tools and for demonstrating understanding while developing writing, grammar, spelling and vocabulary skills.